Textualize/textual-plotext/README.md

 ## Known issues

-At the moment, due to what appears to be a bug in Plotext when it comes to repeated calls to `show` or `build` for a plot with a x or y scale set to `log`, it isn't possible to easily build such a plot.
+At the moment, due to what appears to be a bug in Plotext when it comes to repeated calls to `show` or `build` for a plot with x or y scales set to `log`, it isn't possible to easily build such a plot.
 In other words, even in the REPL with Plotext itself, a session such as this: